 We carry so many digital devices we often have no need to look at a clock anymore but the truth is clocks are important for kids for practicing how to tell time.
 Put a few around the home and point out the numbers when it’s time for meals or getting ready for bed.

 When kids make drawings or paintings don’t just file them away.
-Hang them up so they can see how much others appreciate them and gain appreciation of what they made.
+Incorporate your child’s artwork into your decor so they can see how much others appreciate them and gain appreciation of what they made.

 Murals can be used for many educational purposes, especially if it’s of something historical.
 They can be painted with a child’s input and will light up the imagination everyday.
 Chose a wall and paint a meadow, jungle, the sea, or sky adding animals and all kinds of fun and exciting images.